enspirit/wlang/README.md

 ```

 That is, the compilation of this template yields a function that concatenates the
-string `"Hello"` with the result of the higher-order function `($ )` and then the
-string `" !"`.
-Providing a concrete semantics to those high-order functions yields
-so called WLang _dialects_, as we've seen before.
+string `"Hello"` with the result of the higher-order function `($ )` (that itself takes another function as a parameter, corresponding to the sub-template in its brackets delimited blocks) and then the string `" !"`.
+Providing a concrete semantics to those high-order functions yields so called WLang _dialects_, as we've seen before.

 Having a well-defined semantics allows wlang to properly compile your user-defined dialect and its instantiation engine so as to preserve decent performances.
 The WLang architecture is a typical compiler chain.
 This means that, provided some additional coding, you could even define your own language/syntax and reuse the compilation mechanism, provided that you preserve the semantics above.